widged/gb-elm-language/en/type/05-record.md

 #### Defining extensible records

-We can define a record type that has *at least* the given fields.
-Here we define aliases for two record types.
-Type `JustXY` has just the fields `x` and `y`.
  It is an ordinary record type.
 Type `IncXY` has at least the fields `x` and `y`.
 It is an extensible record type.

 ```elm